Juni4567/juni4567/README.md

 ### Cover letter
-My name is Junaid and I am a software engineer.
+My name is Junaid and I am a Software Engineer.
 I have been developing websites and applications for more than 7 years.
-Most of my experience is in backend development specifically NodeJs, ExpressJs, MongoDB, Redis and REST APIs.
-I have also worked in the frontend development for a while and have experience with HTML/CSS, Javascript, jQuery, and PHP.
-Additionaly because I love to autmoate things; I have gained extensive knowledge of automation libraries i.e. puppeteer and playwright over the years.
+Most of my experience is in backend development specifically NodeJS, ExpressJs, MongoDB, Redis and REST APIs.
+I have also worked in the frontend development for a while and have experience with HTML/CSS, JavaScript, jQuery, and PHP.

+Additionally because I love to automate things; I have gained extensive knowledge of automation libraries i.e. puppeteer and playwright over the years.
 I can automate data scraping from various websites and make make sure to mimic a real browser and user.

 You will find high level summaries of my job duties/education history in my resume.
 If you want to see some of the projects that I work on in my spare time.
-If you check out my github, it is mostly boilerplate projects that are not finalized.
+If you check out my GitHub, it is mostly boilerplate projects that are not finalized.
 I do not feel that they are accurate representations of the quality of work that I bring as a full time employee but it will give you a sense of the technologies that I work with frequently.
 Most of my work has not been open sourced unfortunately.
 However, I am more than happy to create a sample web application project to showcase my full stack/Automation skills.

 Sincerely,